Flashrex/altv-csharp-ts-template/readme.md

 ## Developing

 To edit client files run `npm run dev` in your client/ directory.
-Then you can simply edit or add .ts files and they get automatically compiled and put at the correct place on save.
+Then you can simply edit or add files and they get automatically compiled and put at the correct place on save.

 ## License